 4. Metal and Glass works: smithery, window railings, locksmithery, stained glass and others.

-The project is being implemented thanks to the generous support of the Richard H. Driehaus Charitable Lead Trust, with assistance from the Spanish Cultural Heritage Institute (IPCE) of the Ministry of Education, Culture and Sport, the Rafael Manzano Prize, and the International Network of Traditional Building, Architecture and Urbanism (INTBAU).
+The project is being implemented by the International Network of Traditional Building, Architecture and Urbanism (INTBAU) with assistance from the Spanish Cultural Heritage Institute (IPCE) of the Ministry of Education, Culture and Sport and the Rafael Manzano Prize.